 Murray Asher (Moe) Franklin

-A utility infielder, Franklin compiled 164 at-bats over two seasons with the Detroit Tigers in 1941 and 1942, before joining the U.S. Navy.
+A utility infielder, Franklin compiled 164 at-bats over two seasons with the Detroit Tigers in 1941 and 1942 before joining the U.S. Navy.
 During the 1941 season, he was teammates with Hank Greenberg.
-While serving in the armed forces, Franklin played for the Naval Air Station team along with Ted Williams, Johnny Pesky, Johnny Sain, and Pee Wee Reese.
-The Tigers did not return him to their roster after the war, so he accepted a generous offer to play in the upstart Mexican League, which was then poaching major league players in an effort to rival the major leagues.
-In 1938, while playing in the Mountain State League, he compiled a .438 batting average, the highest in all of organized baseball that year, which earned him the Louisville Slugger Award for being the Batter Of The Year.
+While serving in the armed forces, Franklin played for the Naval Air Station team along with Ted Williams, Johnny Pesky, Johnny Sain and Pee Wee Reese.
+The Tigers did not return him to their roster after the war, so he accepted a generous offer to play in the upstart Mexican League, which was then poaching major-league players.
+In 1938, while playing in the Mountain State League, he compiled a .438 batting average, the highest in all of organized baseball that year, which earned him the Louisville Slugger Award for being the Batter of the Year.

 Moe set a Mountain States League record by hitting safely in 10 consecutive at-bats.